-The field report can be split by several different variables, including system default variables, variables passed through the URL with a value list defined, and custom date ranges.
-Splitting the field report by URL Variables and date ranges require some setup beforehand.
-This document will cover the process for setting up and applying splits to these custom variables in the field report.
+The Response Summary can be split by several different variables, including system default variables, variables passed through the URL with a value list defined, and custom date ranges.
+Splitting the Response Summary by URL Variables and date ranges require some setup beforehand.
+This document will cover the process for setting up and applying splits to these custom variables in the Response Summary.

-The following section describes how to setup URL Variables and custom date ranges in the field report.
+The following section describes how to setup URL Variables and custom date ranges in the Response Summary.

-If a variable passed through the URL has a value list defined, tabs in the field report can be split by the set values of the variable.
+If a variable passed through the URL has a value list defined, tabs in the Response Summary can be split by the set values of the variable.

 To begin, the variable must be included in the Sample Source’s URL Variables, set to Required, and have a value list defined for Authentication.

 In the example below, the Email Sample includes the Required

 group variable with a value list of 1, 2, 3.

 Learn More: Setup Custom Sample Sources